liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/12-staging-and-exportimport/00-intro.markdown

 ![Figure 2: A Staging-enabled Guestbook app can be modified on the staged site first without any users seeing it on the live Site.](../../../images/guestbook-staging-page.png)

 Export/Import facilitates extracting data so it can be imported into another
 @product@ installation.
+Behind the scenes, Export/Import is used during the Staging process.
+When publishing your staged content to the live Site, you're essentially importing content from the staged Site and exporting it to the live Site.
 Since the Export/Import framework is programmatically similar to Staging, you can implement it with Staging.

 Ready to support Staging in your Guestbook app?